-What is today, termed, Islamic fundamentalism, can be more easily understood than many folks realise.
+What is today, termed, Islamic fundamentalism, can be more readily understood than many folks realise.
 It is not so difficult to understand the zeal of some Muslims, as defined by Islamic canonical texts.
 The term fundamentalism, however, is a meaningless expression unless the word is grounded in some way.
 Any attempt to explain belief, doctrine, actions and other religious observances and ordinances is a futile exercise without a way of defining terminology.
-If we begin to use terms such as fundamentalism to describe what adherents of a given faith regard to be a religious duty, when that duty is a spirit of murder, then it becomes apparent that at least in some people’s minds all religious orthodoxy becomes suspicious.
+If we begin to use terms such as fundamentalism to describe what adherents of given faith regard to be a religious duty, when that duty is a spirit of murder, then it becomes apparent that at least in some people’s minds all religious orthodoxy becomes suspicious.
 For that reason, the term fundamentalism is unhelpful, albeit that it is a valid expression.

 All religious belief systems have at their heart an orthodoxy.
 That is to say; all religious belief systems have a written record, a point of origin, and a prophetic voice.
 In the case of Islam, this means the early seventh century in the Arabian Peninsula with Muhammed and his prophetic recitation.
 In the case of Christianity that would mean Christ, in Judea two thousand years ago and the New Testament record of His life and ministry.
 All religious belief systems have written accounts that set down their views.
 In the case of Islam, this would mean the recitation of Muhammed, including the canonical biography of Muhammed and the Prophetic Hadith.
 In the case of Christianity, this would mean the Greek New Testament.